Auction Tips

 • Train your event team.
 Your event team is likely composed of staff members and volunteers.
 But how do you know how many volunteers to recruit?
 When your guests all register in advance, you'll know how big your audience is and can recruit and train the right number of volunteers to meet your guests' needs.

-A tan woman with brunette hair and a tan shirt is holding her phone, potentially placing a bid on an item in a silent auction!
+A white woman with brunette hair and a tan sweater is holding her phone excitedly, potentially placing a bid on an item in a silent auction!

 Example Silent Auction Rules Template